blakeblackshear/frigate/docs/docs/integrations/home-assistant.md

 ### Preparation

-The Frigate integration requires the `mqtt` integration to be installed and manually configured first.
+The Frigate integration requires the [Frigate Addon](https://docs.frigate.video/frigate/installation).
+The `mqtt` integration must be installed and manually configured first.

 See the [MQTT integration
 documentation](https://www.home-assistant.io/integrations/mqtt/) for more